-Shepherd L. Wixom, the man arrested, was no saint.
+Shepherd L. Wixom,2 the man arrested, was no saint.
 He had already been charged with horse stealing once and spent time in the Nevada State Prison for helping an accused murderer to escape from the Lander County jail.
 He had the stolen coat.
 He fit the general description.
 He was an ex-felon.
 He was guilty.

 This was the height of the Wild West.
 And, though the October 7, 1873 edition of Virginia City's Territorial Enterprise reported that "stage robberies have become so common in Eastern Nevada that they are scarcely worth noticing," the citizenry of Austin was fed up.
-Between September 27 and November 1, 1873, the Woodruff & Ennors stagecoach line - the company carting passengers and cargo between such mining towns as White Pine, Eureka, and Virginia City - had been held up five times.
-Each time, the robbers demanded and broke open the Wells, Fargo & Company "treasure box" that often accompanied the driver of the ups, Wells, Fargo & Company posted a \$500 reward for the capture of any "road agent" associated with the thefts.
+Between September 27 and November 1, 1873, the Woodruff & Ennors stagecoach line - the company carting passengers and cargo between such mining towns as White Pine, Eureka, and Virginia City4 - had been held up five times.
+Each time, the robbers demanded and broke open the Wells, Fargo & Company "treasure box" that often accompanied the driver of the stage.
+After the last of the five holdups, Wells, Fargo & Company posted a \$500 reward for the capture of any "road agent" associated with the thefts.